metacpan/metacpan-cpan-extracted/distros/A/AsposeCellsCloud-CellsApi/README.md

 - Fetch the required shape from worksheet.
 - Leverage the power of named ranges.

-## Feature & Enhancements in Version 22.10
+## Feature & Enhancements in Version 22.11

-- Add api for converting workbook to pptx.
+- Add api for converting workbook to json.
-- Add api for converting workbook to html.
+- Add api for converting workbook to sql.
-- Add api for converting workbook to markdown.
+- Add api for converting workbook to csv.

 ## Read & Write Spreadsheet Formats